Three Ways to Reduce Your Risk of Termite Infestation

 Because termites often work from inside timber or concealed areas, many homeowners do not realise there is a problem until the damage is already advanced.
 This is one reason why routine inspections matter so much — they can reveal termite activity, previous damage, or conditions conducive to infestation before the issue becomes far more expensive to manage.

-3 ways to reduce risk
+4 ways to reduce termite risk

-Reduce wood
+Reduce wood and cellulose materials

 Termites are attracted to wood and cellulose materials, which serve as their primary food source.
 To effectively reduce the risk of termite infestation, homeowners should take proactive measures to minimise the presence of wood debris.
 Start by removing any decaying or dead wood from the yard and garden beds, including fallen tree branches, stumps, and old wooden structures.
 These items create an ideal habitat for termites and can serve as potential entry points into your home.
-Additionally, it’s essential to store firewood away from the foundation of your house, as piles of wood near your home can attract termites.
-By practicing proper wood management, you can significantly reduce the likelihood of termite infestations.

-Limit access to water
+Limit access to water and moisture

 Termites thrive in moist environments, as they require water for survival.
 By eliminating excess moisture in and around your home, you can effectively discourage termites from infesting your property.
 Start by inspecting your yard for any sources of water accumulation, such as leaky pipes, faucets, or irrigation systems.
 Repair any leaks promptly and ensure that all plumbing fixtures are in good working condition.
-Pay close attention to areas with poor drainage, as they can create waterlogged conditions that are highly attractive to termites.
-Additionally, it’s important to maintain clear gutters and downspouts to ensure that rainwater is effectively directed away from your home’s foundation.

 Moisture issues inside the home matter too.
 Bathrooms, laundries, kitchens, subfloors and roof voids can all create ideal conditions for termite activity if leaks or condensation are left unresolved.
 If moisture is a recurring issue, this guide may also help: Why have a moisture & mould inspection?